astronomer/docs/learn/airflow-duckdb.md

     This simple DAG shows how you can pass a Pandas dataframe from an upstream task into a task utilizing the duckdb Python package to create and query a table in DuckDB.
 You can control the database you connect to by changing the `DUCKDB_CONNECTION_URI` variable:

-    - Leave the connection variable empty to use an in-memory: `duckdb.connect("")`.
+    - Leave the connection variable empty to use an in-memory database: `duckdb.connect("")`.
     - Specify a local file path to create a local DuckDB database in which your table will persist: `duckdb.connect("include/my_garden_ducks.db")`
     - Specify a MotherDuck connection string without a database to connect to your default MotherDuck database: `duckdb.connect(f"motherduck:?token={YOUR_MOTHERDUCK_TOKEN}")`
     - Specify a MotherDuck connection string with a database to connect to a specific MotherDuck database: `duckdb.connect(f"motherduck:MY_DB?token={YOUR_MOTHERDUCK_TOKEN}")`